KILTprotocol/docs/docs/develop/chain/fullnode.md

 The KILT parachain accepts an additional parameter to select the environment to use for the WASM runtime execution.
 This can either be `peregrine` or `spiritnet`.

-Hence, to start a full node for the spiritnet network, the parameter would be `--chain=spiritnet`, while for peregrine would be `--chain=peregrine`.
+Hence, to start a full node for the Spiritnet network, the parameter would be `--chain=spiritnet`, while for Peregrine would be `--chain=peregrine`.

 ### Where are all the files stored?